 “Life Transitions are often marked with a ceremony or ritual.
 The very act creates a flow – a change in perspective and offers another vantage point.”
 By Wasentha Young (an excerpt from her Meeting with the Masters short story) The blade, made of stainless steel, was inserted into the brass hand guard with two brass […]

-Adventures With Mom – Take a load off
+Adventures in Mom – Take a load off

 The Holidays have begun.
 Yesterday, Thanksgiving, I cooked [a marvelous meal I must say] for two guests and my mom.
 The morning was spent with prepping so everything would flow in the “cooking” arena.
 After a morning of mom and food prep again I found lunchtime staring me in the face and I had not […]